ShisheerKaushik24/FML-project-IITJ/README.md

 Access the project problem statement [here](prompt/FML-project.pdf).\
 A curated list of awesome quantum computing learning ideas:

+### CSL7670 : Fundamentals of Machine Learning-Project Proposal
+*Haris Ansari(M23IQT003),Thirumalai M(M23IQT008),Sumit Kumar(M23IQT007),Shisheer Kaushik(M23IQT0063) \{October 11, 2023}*

+**1.1 Proposal Title**
+QCNN - Automated Medical Image Diagnostics using QML **1.2 Problem Statement**
+In the realm of image classification, the endeavor to harness the capabilities of Quantum Convolution Neural Networks (QCNN) emerges as an intriguing challenge.
+Our mission is to delve into the unique convergence of quantum computing and image analysis.
+Specifically, we aim to implement a model classifying face image data set to predict disorders (i.e.,Parkinson’s, Autism, etc), And to unravel the mysteries of QCNN architecture and its application in classifying images, while keeping a keen focus on the medical dataset and targeted towards disorders.
+Furthermore, we endeavor to draw comparisons between the QCNN and its classical counterpart, the Convolution Neural Network (CNN).
+**1.3 Objectives**
+Our project’s primary objectives include:
+• Building a diagnostic model for medical images.
+• Employing Convolution Neural Networks (CNNs) and transfer learning techniques.
+• Understanding the CNN in terms of Quantum Gates and circuits
+• Comparing the results between Classical CNN and QCNN.
+• Enabling real-time image interpretation to expedite the diagnostic process.
+**1.4 Plan of Action**
+To successfully execute our project, we propose a structured plan of action:
+**Week 1**: Literature Survey and Data Preparation
+• Analyzing critically and concisely earlier research and literature related QCNN .
+• Gain a thorough understanding of medical data set and its unique challenges.Preprocess the dataset, ensuring it’s structured and cleaned.
+**Week 2**: Quantum Circuit Design
+• Begin the design of quantum circuits for the QCNN model.
+Translate Convolution and pooling layers into quantum gate operations.
+• Implement a QCNN architecture designed for 4 qubits.
+Verify that the circuits match the classical CNN layers in functionality.
+**Week 3**: Quantum Model Training
+• Set up the training pipeline for the QCNN.
+Define loss functions and optimization strategies for quantum parameters.
+• Train the QCNN, aiming to minimize the loss function through iterations.
+Evaluate its performance on the training data.
+**Week 4**: Testing, Evaluation and Comparison
+• Employ a dedicated test dataset to assess the QCNN’s image classification capabilities.
+Calculate accuracy, precision, and recall.
+• Create a comparative analysis with a classical CNN model for image classification, focusing on their respective performance..
+**1.5 Conclusion**
+By adhering to this 4-week plan, we aim to unravel the potential of Quantum Convolution Neural Networks in image classification and shed light on their quantum prowess in comparison to traditional approaches.

 ## Table of Contents

 <!-- MarkdownTOC depth=4 -->